malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * **Meta-representation.** Various aspects of meta-cognition appear to depend on developing new representations about first-order processes.
 These new representations are assumed to be both a) as a higher-level abstraction than used in first-order processes, and b) _about_ those first-order processes and knowledge, known as _second-order_ or _higher-order_ representations.
 * **Meta-control.** While some aspects of meta-cognition merely enable reporting on first-order processes, others elicit direct control over first-order processes as a result of that meta-cognitive awareness.

 Through extensive use of fRMI and comparative studies, meta-cognitive studies are beginning to tentatively identify specific brain regions involved with those different behavioural forms.
+The reader is encouraged to review the papers referenced in the prior section for details.

 At the architectural level, we can identify some low-level meta-observation mechanisms that play a significant part in meta-cognitive abilities.
 Including for example:
 * identification of familiarity,